LeQuangHien/SpaceX-KMP/README.md

 - Develop and maintain shared business logic in the `shared` module.
 - Implement platform-specific UIs using Jetpack Compose (Android) or SwiftUI (iOS).
-- Utilize platform-specific ViewModels for any platform-specific logic.
+- Utilize shared ViewModels for common logic.
-- Test shared and platform-specific code accordingly.

 ## Contributing